leastbad/optimism/README.md

 The missing drop-in solution for realtime remote form validation in Rails.

-{% hint style="warning" %}
-Optimism v0.4.0 now supports Rails 6.1, thanks to the efforts of [Josh LeBlanc](https://github.com/joshleblanc). 🎉
+> :warning: Optimism v0.4.0 now supports Rails 6.1, thanks to the efforts of [Josh LeBlanc](https://github.com/joshleblanc). 🎉
-{% endhint %}

 ## Why have optimism?